-For example, is a sixteen-year-old who loses her virginity in a society that celebrates sexual awakening regretful, or is it just sixteen-year-olds in societies that socially condemn early sexual debuts?
+For example, is a 16-year-old who loses her virginity in a society that celebrates sexual awakening regretful, or is it just 16-year-olds in societies that socially condemn early sexual debuts?

 If a man buys sex on the market with a group of his friends who are doing the same, is he made less happy or it is just the guy who does it under the cover of stigmatization and shame?

 If I am pulling car keys out of a bowl, and all my friends are doing the same, does that extra-marital event make me unhappy?

 I said in my previous blog post that evidence suggests that people in Finland are more promiscuous than the residents of other nations in the forty-eight nation sample (You can take an online test to see where your behavior ranks on the promiscuity scale).
 It turns out that if you rank countries in terms of happiness, Finland comes out very close to the top (ranking 6th in the world).***

 So not the happiest place on earth — Denmark takes that spot — but pretty darn close.
 I don't know what makes them so happy, but whatever it is, I'm curious to find out.